nvieirafelipe/play-market/README.md

 ## License

-Play Merchant is available under the MIT license.
+Play Market is available under the MIT license.